Go Canoeing's Winter Activities are back!! Find out more here.

-- Booked through the club or centre directly, but sessions can be found on the Go Canoeing website (through Activity Search) with all booking details
+- Booked through the club or centre directly, but all sessions are listed on the Go Canoeing website with booking details.

-- Some sessions will be free while others will involve a small cost – depending on club/centre
+- Some sessions will be free while others will involve a small cost.

 - Most tours are suitable for beginners, while some are aimed at those with some canoeing experience

 - Emphasis on the social aspect of canoeing.